 We are only on year two of actively bringing the homestead back to life.
 Our plan is to use every square inch that has been given to us.
-Even though most of the original buildings are now gone, we are slowly returning the property into the working homestead that it once was.
+Even though some of the original buildings and fences are now gone, we are slowly returning the property into the working homestead that it once was.
 Our main goal is to bring back the old ways and lifestyle of those that came before us.

 Our hearts are to use the land that has been given to bring joy to others around us.